 In response to the COVID-19 pandemic, governments across the globe have implemented unprecedented restrictions on public religious gatherings, communal religious practices, and access to religious spaces.
 Whilst all state curtailments of rights and liberties merit critical scrutiny as to their legality and their legitimacy, even in response to important governmental interests such as protecting public health, restrictions imposed upon religious freedoms raise (at least) three specific concerns.

-Third, the World Health Organisation defines health as a state of complete physical, mental, and social well-being; and not merely the absence of disease or infirmity.[iv]
-Unfortunately, State responses to the pandemic have often focused on physical well-being and economic considerations, without also adequately considering the importance of social, emotional, spiritual, and mental dimensions of health and well-being.
-In the absence of such consideration, state policy can undermine people’s mental health and social well-being, exposing people to unintended health risks, including depression, despair, and even suicide.
-Such responses may thereby violate the spirit of the WHO definition of health.
+Third, the World Health Organization defines health as a state of complete physical, mental, and social well-being; and not merely the absence of disease or infirmity.[v]
+Unfortunately, State responses to the pandemic have often focused on physical well-being and economic considerations, without also adequately considering the importance of mental, emotional, social, and spiritual dimensions of health and well-being.
+In the absence of such consideration, state policy can undermine these important health factors, exposing people to unintended risks, including depression, despair, and even suicide.
+Such responses may thus violate the spirit of the WHO definition of health.

-Religious persons must recognize that the right to the free exercise of religious practice and worship is not absolute.[v]
-At the same time, it is also imperative for states to recognize that access to sacred places and the practice of communal worship is fundamental for the spiritual, social, mental, and even physical wellbeing of many individuals.
-Moreover, in times of pandemic the rights of religious minorities are especially susceptible to being overlooked.[vi]
-International human rights law also guarantees the right of persons belonging to religious minorities to participate equally and effectively in cultural, religious, social, economic and public life.[vii]
+Religious persons must recognize that the right to the free exercise of religious practice and worship is not absolute.[vi]
+At the same time, it is also imperative for states to recognize that access to sacred places and the practice of communal worship is fundamental for the moral autonomy, conscience, dignity, and wellbeing of many individuals, as well as the autonomy of religious groups.
+Moreover, international human rights law also guarantees the right of persons belonging to religious minorities to participate equally and effectively in cultural, religious, social, economic and public life.[vii]
+In times of pandemic, the rights of religious minorities are especially susceptible to being overlooked.[viii]

 Furthermore, the protection of freedom of religion or conscience can enhance the protection of public health and the promotion of civic peace.
 When the state uses force to prohibit what religion prescribes, these two spheres of authority can come into collision, raising the political risk of civic disaffection, disorder, and conflict.
-However, when public authorities demonstrate respect for religious persons and communities, this can foster civic trust between religious communities and the state, leading to greater levels of cooperation on behalf of religious persons with public health guidelines and actions.
-Religious leaders can also play a vital role in building trust between their followers and the state in matters of public health.
+However, when public authorities demonstrate respect for religious persons and communities, this can foster civic trust between religious communities and the state, leading to greater levels of cooperation with religious leaders in communicating effectively regarding public health guidelines, vaccine education, and other public health actions.

 Dialogue between the state and religious communities